WICG/turtledove/FLEDGE_k_anonymity_server.md

 [blind](https://en.wikipedia.org/wiki/Blinding_(cryptography)).

-The `Sign` server will use Anonymous Counting Tokens to issue tokens signed for a single set hash, in contrast to the low entropy identifier design where tokens are signed for a value derived from a first party identity the `Sign` server is given by the client.
+The `Sign` server will use Anonymous Counting Tokens to issue tokens signed for a single set hash, in contrast to the low-entropy identifier design where tokens are signed for a value derived from a first party identity the `Sign` server is given by the client.
 Each user will be able to request only a single token for each set hash and the `Join` server will verify, in what